A recent question:

 “I co-signed on a commercial loan for a business that is owned by both my daughter and my son-in-law back in 2010.
 Now they are getting divorced.
 No one has paid on the loan since they filed for divorce.
 The bank just called me for the payment and also sent me a letter demanding that I pay off the entire loan.

 My daughter told me not to worry because the court has ordered my ex-son-in-law and not her, to pay the bank.

 I am worried.
 I have my own bills to pay.
 What do I do?
 Once the court finds my ex-son-in-law solely responsible for the business loan, can I be released by the bank?”

-My answer: a co-signer is a person who also takes full responsibility for paying back a loan if the borrower or maker fails to pay.
+a co-signer is a person who also takes full responsibility for paying back a loan if the borrower or maker fails to pay.
 Often, the co-signer will be a family member.
 The co-signer is obligated to pay any missed payments and even the full amount of the loan if the borrower doesn’t pay.
 Another name for a co-signer is guarantor and the contract guaranteeing payment is known as a guarantee.

 Banks Rarely Release Co-signer

 Banks rarely, if ever, release co-signers from their obligations until the underlying loan is paid in full, or in certain instances when the lender receives a substantial pay-down on the loan to reduce the bank’s perceived exposure.
 And just because the court may designate your son-in-law to pay on the loan, it does not release you of your contingent obligations.

 In certain legal circles, “co-signers” are known as “idiots with pens.”
 While that sounds harsh, being a cosigner for a third party rarely, if ever, has an upside to it.